Patricia Wrightson

 Patricia Wrightson OBE (19 June 1921 – 15 March 2010) was an Australian writer of several highly regarded and influential children's books.
-Employing a 'magic realism' style, her books, including the award-winning The Nargun and the Stars (1973), were among the first Australian books for children to draw on Australian Aboriginal mythology.
+Employing a magic realism style, her books, including the award-winning The Nargun and the Stars (1973), were among the first Australian books for children to draw on Australian Aboriginal mythology.
 Her 27 books have been published in 16 languages.

 For her "lasting contribution" as a children's writer, she received the biennial Hans Christian Andersen Medal in 1986.

 Personal life

 Wrightson was born Patricia Furlonger on 19 June 1921 in Bangalow, near Lismore, New South Wales, the third of six children.
 Her father was a country solicitor.
 She was formerly educated through the State Correspondence School for Isolated Children and St Catherine's College, and also attended a private school in Stanthorpe, Queensland, for one year.
 Of her education, Wrightson later wrote, “I was really educated in literature, philosophy and wonder by my father; and in the social sciences by my mother.
 My most profitable year of schooling was the one in which I abandoned the syllabus altogether and spent the year, without permission or guidance, in discovering Shakespeare”.

 During World War II Wrightson worked in a munitions factory in Sydney.

 Wrightson married in 1943, and had two children, Peter and Jenny, before divorcing in 1953.
-Wrightson she worked as secretary and administrator at Bonalbo District Hospital, from 1946 to 1960, and Sydney District Nursing Association, from 1960 to 1964.
+She worked as secretary and administrator at Bonalbo District Hospital, from 1946 to 1960, and Sydney District Nursing Association, from 1960 to 1964.

 Wrightson died of "natural causes" on 15 March 2010, a few days after entering a New South Wales hospital.